reaster/schema-gen/README.md

 **Usage:** The main entry point is [com.javagen.schema.java.JavaGen](https://github.com/reaster/schema-gen/blob/master/src/main/groovy/com/javagen/schema/java/JavaGen.groovy) which can be invoked directly or via the gradle plugin.
 By default, the generated code is placed in the src/main/java-gen folder to keep it separate from hand-written code.

-**Limitations:** Because Java does not have the extension features of more recent languages, it's harder to maintain a clean separation between hand-written and generated code.
+**Limitations:** A limitation of the Java langauge is that it does not support the extension features of more recent languages, making it harder to maintain a clean separation between hand-written and generated code.
 You may be forced to put your business logic in the generated files with the downside being, if you ever have to regenerate, you'll have to manually merge your code back in.

 ### Kotlin
 **Features:** By leveraging [data classes](https://kotlinlang.org/docs/reference/data-classes.html), Kotlin generated code is very concise.
 Classes contain [Jackson](https://github.com/FasterXML/jackson-dataformat-xml) annotations supporting reading and writing both JSON and XML documents.
 XML Schema restrictions are also translated into [Bean Validation 2.0](http://beanvalidation.org/) annotations.
 Extending generated code with business logic can be acheived using [extensions](https://kotlinlang.org/docs/reference/extensions.html).
 See the [kotlin-gpx](https://github.com/reaster/schema-gen-examples/tree/master/kotlin-gpx) sample project.